 Press once to check the current battery level.
-Press once, then press again and hold to power the remote controller on or off.
+Press once, and then press and hold to power the remote controller on or off.
 While the remote controller is powered on, press once to turn the touchscreen on or off.

 - 11. 5D Button - 12.
 Flight Pause Button